kmikholap/profi-sim/README.md

 ### Usage example ###

-1. Deploy VM
+1. Deploy VM.

-2. Follow installation instructions above
+2. Follow installation instructions above.

 3. Ensure "devices.yaml" file is in the same directory as main python script "profinet-sim.py".
 Modify devices.yaml as desired:

 - Adjust protocol section values if needed.
 - In the "devices" section specify Controller and IO devices.
 Included test YAML file implies simulation with (1) Controller and (2) IO-Devices.
 - In the "devices" section, for each device (Controller and IO) specify correct configuration parameters for the Mac and IP addresses, interface used for sending packets, device role and name.
-- In the "devices" section, adjast value of "this:" to correspond to the device, this script is being run on.
+- In the "devices" section, adjust value of "this:" to correspond to the device this script is being run on.<br>
 For example, if you are running this script on the device that will be acting as Controller, then "this:" needs to be set to "true" under controller configuration while for all other devices need to have "this:" value set to false.
 Likewise, if you are running this script on the device that will be acting as an IO VM, then "this:" needs to be set to "true" under this IO device configuration while for all other devices (Controllers and IOs) need to have "this:" value set to false

 4. Run:
-- if you are root:
+- if you are root:<br>
 python main.py

-- Not root
+- Not root:<br>
 sudo -E ~/Python/env/profinet/bin/python3 profi-sim.py